carbon-design-system/carbon-pictograms-svelte/CONTRIBUTING.md

 ### Building

-When building, run `yarn build`.
+Run `yarn prepack` to build the library.

-First, the library is transpiled to JavaScript in the `dist` folder.
+First, the library from `src` is transpiled to JavaScript in the `dist` folder.

-Then, execute the code by running `node dist`.
+Then, the transpiled code is executed which generates the `lib` folder.

 ## Submitting a Pull Request